Skip to content

 Requirements

-• Kafka brokers must support Share APIs (Kafka 4.1+)
+• Kafka brokers must support Share APIs (Kafka 4.1+; Kafka 4.2+ for record_limit acquire mode and renew())

 • Share Groups must be enabled on the cluster (feature flag share.version=1)